e3ufsc/PTF/README.md

 # PTF

-The Instructions expalning how to run the code are in the report.
+The Instructions explaining how to run the code are in the report.